Morning briefing: The five Yorkshire business stories you must read today

-Good morning, this is Greg Wright, the deputy business editor of The Yorkshire Post.
-Here are five business stories we feel you must read today.
+Good morning, this is Greg Wright, the deputy business editor of the Yorkshire Post.
+Here are the five business stories you must read today.

-CYBG, the owner of Yorkshire Bank, today said its new strategy under the Virgin Money brand creates an opportunity to develop a new force in consumer and business banking.
+Britain’s fourth largest building society said it continued to grow its membership and increased its mortgage balances by 6 per cent since the end of 2018 but total profit before tax was down £32.4m.

 Read more: